top of page

 • More direct communication channels between leadership and staff

-• Greater agility to implement changes quickly
+• Greater agility to implement changes swiftly

 • Fewer legacy systems creating technical debt